cocos/cocos-engine/EngineErrorMap.md

 Sorry, 'cc.Enum' not available on this platform, please report this error here: <https://github.com/cocos-creator/engine/issues/new>

+### 7102

+The name '%s' has already been registered for %s.

+### 7103

+The enumeration has already been registered as %s.

+### 7104

+The enumeration has already been registered as anonymous.

 ### 7200

 Method 'initWithTMXFile' is no effect now, please set property 'tmxAsset' instead.